Schedule an Appointment

 How Endometriosis can cause or contribute to chronic pelvic pain and what pelvic floor therapy can do to help alleviate it.

-Endometriosis is a condition where endometrial tissue (tissue that usually grows inside of the uterus) grows outside of the uterus.
+Endometriosis is a condition where endometrial-like tissue grows outside of the uterus(endometrial tissue is tissue that usually grows inside of the uterus and sheds each month).
 The most common area for it to grow is in the abdominal cavity, where it can implant of the surface of other structures including the ovaries, bladder, rectum, and along the walls of the abdomen and pelvis.

 The true prevalence of endometriosis is unknown, since it takes a laparoscopic procedure to confirm the diagnosis and others are either have no symptoms or seek no treatment (Signorello, Harlow, Cramer, Spiegelman, & Hill, 1997).
 However, up to 78% of women undergoing laparoscopic investigation for infertility and up to 82% of women investigated for pelvic pain were found to have endometriosis in one study (Schenken, 1996; Wellbery).